Sign up to explore more

 Children(s): Sybil GOUNDRY, Gilbert GOUNDRY, Basil GOUNDRY, Mildred GOUNDRY, Elsie GOUNDRY, GOUNDRY None, GOUNDRY None, Douglas GOUNDRY, Gladys GOUNDRY

-Early life: John James GOUNDRY arrived in Sherburn, Co.
-Durham in 1853, born to Thomas William GOUNDRY and Dorothy Scorer.
-Over time, John James GOUNDRY formed a family with Alice Ann (Annie) COLLEY, which included Sybil Margaret GOUNDRY, Gilbert Thomas GOUNDRY, Basil Dent GOUNDRY, Mildred Alice GOUNDRY, Elsie Gertrude GOUNDRY, GOUNDRY, GOUNDRY, Douglas James GOUNDRY and Gladys Elsie Mildred GOUNDRY.
-John James GOUNDRY concluded life in Wortley Registration District, Yorkshire (West Riding) in 1901.
+In 1853, John James GOUNDRY entered the world in Sherburn, Co.
+Durham, born to Thomas William GOUNDRY and Dorothy Scorer.
+In 1861, John James GOUNDRY was recorded in the census in Philadelphia Lane, Newbottle, Co.
+Durham.
+In 1871, John James GOUNDRY was recorded in the census in Market Place, Barnard Castle, Co.
+Durham.
+John James GOUNDRY married Alice Ann (Annie) COLLEY, and had children including Sybil Margaret GOUNDRY, Gilbert Thomas GOUNDRY, Basil Dent GOUNDRY, Mildred Alice GOUNDRY, Elsie Gertrude GOUNDRY, GOUNDRY, GOUNDRY, Douglas James GOUNDRY, Gladys Elsie Mildred GOUNDRY.
+John James GOUNDRY passed away in 1901 in Wortley Registration District, Yorkshire (West Riding).

-Find more search results for John GOUNDRYFamily tree
+Find more search results for John GOUNDRYReliability Score

 Parents